amplication/docs/docs/getting-started/projects.md

 This article describes **Projects**, **Resources**, and **Services** -  key concepts that drive Amplication’s workflow.

 :::tip
-Parts of the documentation still refelect the previous app-based workflow.
+Parts of the documentation still reflect the previous app-based workflow.
 We are working to update this.
 :::